-Brighton & Hove Albion got promoted to the Premier League recently!
+Brighton & Hove Albion are in the Premier League.
 Go and watch the Seagulls (Brighton's nickname) play in one of the most popular leagues in the world.
-Prices start from ± 16 (for under-18s) up to around ± 72 .
+Prices start from £17 (for under-18s) up to around £78.
 Get your tickets from seagullstickets.com.